About US

 Field awareness

-Teamwork is about people working together to achieve a common goal.
-It requires dedication and perseverance.
-Successful teams overcome obstacles and learn from each other.
-Through youth sports, children can experience personal growth and develop important life skills.
+Teamwork is about working together to reach a common goal.
+Through youth sports, children grow personally and develop essential life skills.

 Respect is a critical part of Riverhead Youth Lacrosse's mission, and we teach and practice it in everything we do.

-Teammates: Respecting teammates with different skill levels is key to a successful and enjoyable season.
+Teammates: Respecting teammates with different skills is crucial for a successful season.

-Coaches: Our volunteer coaches are dedicated to the game, and we couldn't have a program without them.
+Coaches: Our volunteer coaches are devoted to the kids, and we owe our program to them.

-Officials: These men and women love the game and choose to officiate.
-Only the head coach interacts with referees.
+Officials: These individuals love the game and choose to officiate.
+Only the head coach speaks with referees.

 Gratitude: We clean up after every practice and game, and thank our hosts for their hospitality.